Anxiety and the call to wake up

 About Gina Howard

 Your story matters to me and as a qualified counsellor and a caring human being I want to help you cope with whatever you are facing at the moment and help you discover new choices and ways to change your experience of life.
-And sometimes that can mean learning how to accept the things that can't be changed.
+I offer a free initial 30 minute consultation to allow you to see how we can work together.

-The issues that people come to me for are anxiety (See article at bo… Read more
+The issues that people come to me for are anxiety, panic atta… Read more

 Located in Horsham.